Introduction

 Nationally Significant Infrastructure Project

 The construction of the nuclear power plant and the Associated Development is categorised as a Nationally Significant Infrastructure Project (NSIP).
-In contrast to the Town and Country Planning Act (TCPA) planning process, in which the Local Planning Authority is the decision-making body, planning applications for Nationally Significant Infrastructure Projects are made to the Planning Inspectorate, who appoint independent inspectors to carry out an examination.
+Unlike most planning applications, which are decided by the Local Planning Authority under the Town and Country Planning Act, applications for Nationally Significant Infrastructure Projects are submitted to the Planning Inspectorate.
+Independent inspectors are then appointed to examine the application and make recommendations.

 Following the examination, a recommendation is made to the Secretary of State who will decide whether to grant or refuse permission.
 If permission is granted it will take the form of a Development Consent Order (DCO).

-Local Planning Authorities, such as Somerset Council, are responsible for discharging the requirements contained within the Development Consent Order and carry out a monitoring and compliance role with regard to provisions set out in the Order.
+Local Planning Authorities, such as Somerset Council, are responsible for discharging the requirements contained within the Development Consent Order.
+The council also carries out a monitoring and compliance role with regard to provisions set out in the Order.
 The Council ensures legal obligations are met and that management plans, which form part of the Development Consent Order application, are implemented and updated.
 The Council also has a role in change management and in enforcement.

 For more information on decision making process for applications relating to Nationally Significant Infrastructure Projects, visit National Infrastructure Planning – process.